10 – Only

 # 1 – Madhouse

-At number one is “Madhouse” off Spreading The Disease, another one of the bands best known singles.
+At number one is “Madhouse” off Spreading The Disease, another one of the band’s best known singles.
 Belladonna’s first album, it was their arguably first step on the road to becoming thrash metal gods.
-There are many songs off it that could be considered for the number one spot with some honourable mentions being “Medusa”, “Gung-Ho” and “A.I.R” but “Madhouse is true example of classic cult 80’s thrash which also shows their penchant for comedy with its somewhat politically incorrect video.
+There are many songs off it that could be considered for the number one spot with some honorable mentions being “Medusa”, “Gung-Ho” and “A.I.R” but “Madhouse is a true example of classic cult 80’s thrash which also shows their penchant for comedy with its somewhat politically incorrect video.
 An interesting song lyrically, it deals with someone locked inside a mental home and not knowing what to make of their surroundings.
-Musically it’s a pretty straightforward song, sticking to traditional verse/chorus structure with a brief solo before the final verse.
+Musically it’s a pretty straightforward song, sticking to the traditional verse/chorus structure with a brief solo before the final verse.
 A classic metal song and deserving of the number one spot.

 Top 10 Anthrax Songs article published on Classic RockHistory.com© 2022